Getting Rid of Nasty Underground Neighbours – IoT Mouse Trap

 multiply: 3.128 # 100K/47K divider

-To monitor the battery and supply voltages, I added a 100K/47K resisttor divider.
+To monitor the battery and supply voltages, I added a 100K/47K resistor divider.
 These two dividers will draw around 0.02 mA (less than 100 mW) each, which is quite fine.
 The ESP32 will draw not much less even with Bluetooth LE only, because it needs to sample the magnetic sensor quite often (at least once per second) to detect the quick flap movement by a mouse.
 With WiFi enabled, it takes around 100 mA and the battery will only last for one day.

 And with an automation and the Pushover service, my smartphone’s notification shows as follows: